 Hiking time: 5 hours

 Stepping up the gears to a walk that takes the better part of a day’s hike, the journey from Milanesia Beach to Moonlight Head is guaranteed to impress.
 Visiting the beautiful Milanesia Beach is a worthy trip in its own right, but this one-way walk helps show off the area even more.
-Start at Milanesia Creek and walk westward along the coast, enjoying the richly forested clifftops as you near Moonlight Head.
+Start at Milanesia Gate and walk westward along the coast, enjoying the richly forested clifftops as you near Moonlight Head.
 This is a one-way walk as it would take 10 hours to do a return journey and it’s probably better to discover all of the views for the first time.
 This means that you will need to be dropped off or picked up at the start or end of your journey.
 Walk 91’s Great Ocean Walk Shuttle Service makes any logistics involved with this kind of trip as easy as possible to manage.

 3-Day Tour of the Great Ocean Walk